Reference

 list variable order or insertion position matters a vehicle route or task sequence

-mixed model both assignment and ordering matter route planning with assigned operators
+model with both both assignment and ordering matter route planning with assigned operators

-The current runtime builds one ModelContext per planning model, so mixed models are first-class.
+The current runtime builds one RuntimeModel per planning model, so mixed models are first-class.
 Generic FirstFit and CheapestInsertion already handle matching list work, while specialized list heuristics stay explicit opt-in phases.

 Fast rules of thumb